mesosphere/dcos-commons/frameworks/template/README.md

 _ADD ONE OR MORE SECTIONS HERE TO DESCRIBE RE-CONFIGURATION OF HIGHLIGHTED NODE-SPECIFIC OPTIONS THAT YOUR SERVICE EXPOSES_

+<a name="restarting-a-node"></a>
 ## Restarting a Node

-This operation will restart a node, while keeping it at its current location and with its current persistent volume data.
-This may be thought of as similar to restarting a system process, but it also deletes any data which isn't in a persistent volume, via the magic of containers.
+This operation will restart a node while keeping it at its current location and with its current persistent volume data.
+This may be thought of as similar to restarting a system process, but it also deletes any data that is not on a persistent volume.

 1. Run `dcos _PKGNAME_ pods restart _NODEPOD_-<NUM>`, e.g. `_NODEPOD_-2`.

+<a name="replacing-a-node"></a>
 ## Replacing a Node

-This operation will move a node to a new system, and will discard the persistent volumes at the prior system to be rebuilt at the new system.
+This operation will move a node to a new system and will discard the persistent volumes at the prior system to be rebuilt at the new system.
 Perform this operation if a given system is about to be offlined or has already been offlined.

-Note that nodes are not moved automatically; you must manually perform the following steps to move nodes to new systems.
-You may build your own automation to perform node replacement automatically according to your own preferences.
+**Note:** Nodes are not moved automatically.
+You must perform the following steps manually to move nodes to new systems.
+You canbuild your own automation to perform node replacement automatically according to your own preferences.

 1. _ANY STEPS TO WIND DOWN A NODE BEFORE IT'S WIPED/DECOMMISSIONED GO HERE_
 1. Run `dcos _PKGNAME_ pods replace _NODEPOD_-<NUM>` to halt the current instance (if still running) and launch a new instance elsewhere.